-SCHEDULE OF EXPERIMENTS - CHM2200L - SUMMER $2018^{\dagger}$
+SCHEDULE OF EXPERIMENTS - CHM2200L - FALL 2018[†]

-Date Activity Quizzes/Items Due/Notes May 21 Check-in, Safety/Policy Lecture (read pgs. v-xv and 1-7 in manual before coming to lab) 1.147 21 Chapter 2: Introduction to Melting Point - view video in "Lessons" folder before lab May 23 Chapter 4: Synthesis of Acetophenetidin, Part 1 Acetophenetidin Pre-Lab (PL) due May 23 No students will be permitted to check in after this date May 28 Memorial Day Holiday - no labs (all sections) May 29 ALL SECTIONS - Online Safety Quiz Due at 11:00 pm - no extensions!!!
-May 30 Acetophenetidin, cont., Parts 2 June 4 Acetophenetidin, cont., Parts 3 and 4 June 6 Chapter 5: Extraction (Parts 1, 2, and 3) Extraction PL due Chapter 5.
-Extraction (1 arts 1, 2, and 5) Acetophenetidin NB due June 11 Extraction, cont.
-(Part 4) QUIZ #1 Chapter 9: Extraction and TLC of Pigments in Spinach PL due June 13 Spinach Extraction NB due Biodiesel Synthesis Biodiesel Handout on Canvas June 18 Biodiesel Workup and Testing Spinach NB Due June 20 Checkout - Note: If you arrive late and your bay QUIZ #2 has already finished the checkout process, you EAS NB due will be assessed a 2% grade penalty.
+Date Activity Quizzes/Items Due/Notes August 30 and ust 30 and Check-in, Safety/Policy Lecture (read pgs. v-xv and 1-7 in manual before coming to lab) September 4 Chapter 2: Introduction to Melting Point - view video in "Lessons" folder before lab September 6 and 11 Chapter 4: Synthesis of Acetophenetidin, Parts 1 Acetophenetidin Pre-Lab (PL) due and 2 (work in teams) ' ' September 11 No students will be permitted to check in after this date September 11 ‡ALL SECTIONS - Online Safety Quiz Due at 11:00 pm - no extensions!!!
+September 13 and 18 Acetophenetidin, cont., Parts 3 and 4 September 20 and 25 Chapter 5: Extraction (Parts 1, 2, and 3) Extraction PL due Acetophenetidin NB due September 27 and Extraction, cont.
+(Part 4) QUIZ #1 October 2 Chapter 9: Extraction and TLC of Pigments in Spinach PL due October 4 and 9 Spinach Extraction NB due Biodiesel Synthesis Biodiesel Handout on Canvas October 11 and 16 Biodiesel Workup and Testing Spinach NB Due October 18 and 23 Chapter 8: Electrophilic Aromatic Substitution EAS PL Due Biodiesel NB due October 25 and 30 Chapter 12: Making Polymers Polymers Pre-Lab EAS NB due November 1 Homecoming - no labs November 6 and 8 Checkout - Note: If you arrive late and your bay QUIZ #2 has already finished the checkout process, you Polymers NB due will be assessed a 2% grade penalty.
+1 orymers IVD due

-Schedule may change due to unforeseen events - see course Canvas site for any updates.
-Available on the Canvas website beginning May 21.
-You must complete this quiz by 11:00pm on May 29.
+[†]Schedule may change due to unforeseen events - see course Canvas site for any updates.

+[‡] Available on the Canvas website beginning August 30.
+You must complete this quiz by 11:00pm on September 11.
 No extensions.